MCE is Georgia’s resource to assess the liability of a potential property that once was a brownfield site and has or can been cleaned up for reuse.

 - Obtain Georgia EPD approval

-Mill Creek Environmental’ staff, Georgia Registered Professional Geologist, and Professional Engineers assist their clients navigate through multiple channels to help establish the best options for those interested in re-purposing a brownfield site.
+MCE staff, Georgia registered professional geologist, and professional engineers assist their clients navigate through multiple channels to help establish the best options for those interested in re-purposing a brownfield site.

 Have you considered being part of the Georgia Brownfield program?